Mark of Ephesus: Early life

 Mark was born Manuel Eugenikos in Constantinople in around 1392.
 His parents were George Eugenikos, sakellarios of Hagia Sophia, an Orthodox deacon, and Maria Loukas, the daughter of a devout doctor named Luke.
 Mark learned how to read and write from his father, who died while Mark and his younger brother John Eugenikos were still children.
 Maria had Mark continue his education under John Chortasmenos, who later became Metropolitan Ignatius of Selymbria, and a mathematician and philosopher by the name of Gemistus Pletho.

 Activity at the Council of Florence and aftermath

-St Mark of Ephesus was one of the Eastern bishops who refused to sign the agreement with the Roman Church concerning the addition of the Filioque clause during the Council of Ferrara–Florence, however, was cordial in dialogues with the Catholics.
+St. Mark of Ephesus was one of the Eastern bishops who refused to sign the agreement with the Roman Church concerning the addition of the Filioque clause during the Council of Ferrara–Florence, however, was cordial in dialogues with the Catholics.
 He held that the Latin Church "continued in both heresy and schism".
-Due to this, he has been referred to as one of the Pillars of Orthodoxy — alongside St Photios & St Gregorios Palamas.
+Due to this, he has been referred to as one of the Pillars of Orthodoxy — alongside St. Photios the Great and St. Gregory Palamas.
 He also rejected the doctrine of Purgatory, in that he objected to the existence of a purgatorial fire that purified the souls of the faithful of their imperfections before reception of the Beatific Vision.

 Saint Mark with Metropolitan Gregory of Iveron, Isaac of Nitria, and Sophronius of Gaza leaving Florence - Page 312 of Volume 13 of the Illustrated Chronicle of Ivan the Terrible.